shubhamvlogs/Text_to_speech_Project/README.md

 # Text_to_speech_Project
-"Learn how to convert your Text into Voice with Python and Google APIs"
+"Learn how to convert your Text into Voice with Python "